hkuangela/comp2113_survival_island/README.md

 8. burn_wood: It subtracts an amount of *Wood* from the player’s storage and increases the height of the smoke.

 ## 4. Non-standard C/C++ library
-No non-standard library will be used in this program.
+No non-standard library is used in this program.

 ## 5. Compilation for the program
-The player can download the whole folder and  Run the excutable if applicable by runing program makefile.
+To compile the program, please follow the instructions below:
+1. Download the whole folder.
+2. Input "make main" to make the executable.
+3. Input "./main" to run the excutable.